-As well as being the house rosé for Rick Stein for a decade, our pale pink was also selected for Gordon Ramsay's three Michelin star restaurant last year. £12.50 a bottle.
+As well as being the house rosé for Rick Stein for a decade, our pale pink was also selected for Gordon Ramsay's three Michelin star restaurant last year.
+Reduced to £10.95 to £12.50 a bottle.
 Selected too for the Hot 50 Bordeaux Selection.

 The back label: "This dry rosé was made from equal parts of Merlot, Cabernet Sauvignon and Cabernet Franc.
 The grapes were harvested earlier in September than for making red, and the pale juice quickly run off the dark skins for a light, crisp wine."
 12% vol.